iamshivamtyagi/BirthdayCard/README.md

 # BirthdayCard
-basic android birthday card application
+A simple birthday card application to wish your friends with.

 ![](images/mainScreen.jpeg)